 How to reduce bias in secondary market research

-Try to gather data from multiple sources for example.
+For example, gather data from multiple independent sources.
 Look at who’s behind the research and what its purpose is.
-Look at the methodology.
-The best research will share details of how it managed bias.

 Bias in qualitative research

 You use qualitative research to speak directly to customers.
 To find out why they think and do what they do.

 Why is a key question.
 You want to know what influences customer attitudes and behaviours.

 The source and purpose of the research are clear.
 It’s your research questions asked to your target audience.
 You (or your research company) ask questions, listen to the answers and adjust future questions based on those answers.

 It’s a flexible, adaptive process.
 But that flexibility and adaptiveness bring new market research biases to worry about.

 Bias in the interviewer

 Market researchers who run one-to-one and focus group interviews are trained to reduce bias.